jundalisay/sp/content/en/research/marco-polo/travels/volume-2/book-2/chapter-60.md

 Chinangli is a city of Cathay as you go south, and it belongs to the Great Kaan; the people are Idolaters, and have paper-money.
 There runs through the city a great and wide river, on which a large traffic in silk goods and spices and other costly merchandize passes up and down.

-When you travel south from Chinangli for five days, you meet everywhere with fine towns and villages, the people of which are all Idolaters, and burn their dead, and are subject to the Great Kaan, and have paper-money, and live by trade and handicrafts, and have all the necessaries of life in great abundance.
+When you travel south from Chinangli for 5 days, you meet everywhere with fine towns and villages, the people of which are all Idolaters, and burn their dead, and are subject to the Great Kaan, and have paper-money, and live by trade and handicrafts, and have all the necessaries of life in great abundance.
 But there is nothing particular to mention on the way till you come, at the end of those five days, to Tadinfu.{1}

 This is a very great city.